emaphp/eMacros/README.md

 ##Use and Import

 <br/>
-The *use* and *import* functions allow importing functions directly from PHP or from other packages to the symbol table of the current runtime environment.
+The *use* and *import* functions allows importing functions directly from PHP or from other packages to the current symbol table.

 ```lisp
 ; use_example.em